T-ani/Brain-House-Project/README.md

 Alternatively, you can create your own dataset by following the structure mentioned above.
 The dataset should contain images and corresponding annotation files in JSON format, organized into `DATA/` and `Annotation/` folders, respectively.

 ## **My Work**
-#### My Ideas for implementing this work
+### My Ideas for implementing this work
 My main target was to generalize the model.
---- I wanted to analyze the test image without any annotation
+- I wanted to analyze the test image without any annotation
---- My main idea was to finding/extracting the text from the image
+- My main idea was to finding/extracting the text from the image
---- I wanted to finding the patterns of the text and position of the text For these things I wanted to train my model with such kind of data that needed to be contained text annotation and the position of those text.
+- I wanted to finding the patterns of the text and position of the text For these things I wanted to train my model with such kind of data that needed to be contained text annotation and the position of those text.
 So, after analyzing I decided to create JSON file for annotation.

-#### Dataset Collection/Creation
+### Dataset Collection/Creation
 I created the dataset by my own.
 With the different template of Canva Visual Suite.
----First I created an excel file of 40 entries with 3 coulumns University_Name,Student_Name,Expiry_Date
----From this excel file I took the University_Name, Student_Name, Expiry_Date and manually desinged each and every Student ID Card
+-First I created an excel file of 40 entries with 3 coulumns University_Name,Student_Name,Expiry_Date -From this excel file I took the University_Name, Student_Name, Expiry_Date and manually desinged each and every Student ID Card
----After creating images, I used VIA Image Annotator for creating JSON file for each and every image file
+-After creating images, I used VIA Image Annotator for creating JSON file for each and every image file